rcrowther/vala-mode2/README.rst

 ===========
 Do not rely on the code, please assess for yourself.
 Comments are welcome.

-Please note the mode works *only* with spaces.
-Conceptually it can work with tabs, but will this not be implemented unless the author uncovers more information on how to configure EMACS (current code and implementation information, not blogs on keystrokes).
+The mode works *only* with spaces.

+(conceptually it can work with tabs, but will this not be implemented unless the author uncovers more information on how to configure EMACS)

 Installation